 These are another great way to show social proof.
-What speaks louder than a happy customer.
-If you have customers who are willing to take photos with your product and share them on social media, ask them to do so.
+What speaks louder than a happy customer?
+If you have customers who are willing to take photos of your product and share them on social media, ask them to do so.
 And make sure to showcase those pictures on your eCommerce pages as well!

 You can also credit them with some special vouchers if they do that.
 This works extremely well.

 You’ve probably noticed these little notifications on some eCommerce websites become more popular over the last few years — they notify you that people are visiting or buying the product they are looking at.